chainofflowers/tribes/README.md

 storing things in such a way will make easier to delete old files by group, even manually/cronjob if needed.
 I am still a  sysadmin :)

-I will make it assuming Linux/Unix.
+I will make it assuming it runs on Linux/Unix.
 If it doesn't works in windows, please restart your PC.

 I will choose a set of libraries to use, until they have documentation (**code is not documentation.** If you think code is a good documentation, just work alone) and good examples.
 Everything which has an incomplete/shitty documentation will be outscoped from the project.